 How stress can stop immune cells in their tracks

-A/Prof Scott Mueller leads research that discovered signals produced by nerves in response to stress can stop immune cells from effectively fighting pathogens or tumours.
+The group of researchers have discovered that signals produced by nerves in response to stress can stop immune cells from effectively fighting pathogens or tumours.

-Led by University of Melbourne Professor Scott Mueller, Laboratory Head at the Peter Doherty Institute for Infection and Immunity (Doherty Institute), the study made the striking observation that in response to a period of stress, immune cells ceased moving.
+Led by Professor Scott Mueller, Laboratory Head in the Dept of Microbiology & Immunology at the Doherty Institute, the study made the striking observation that in response to a period of stress, immune cells ceased moving.

-While this isn’t permanent, stress can dramatically affect the way our immune system responds.
+While the change is not permanent, stress can dramatically affect the way our immune system responds.

-“Movement is central to how immune cells can get to the right parts of the body to mount an immune response against infections or tumours, so it was surprising to see that the stress signals had such a rapid and dramatic effect on how immune cells move around.
+“Movement is central to how immune cells can get to the right parts of the body to mount an immune response against infections or tumours, so it was surprising to see that the stress signals had such a rapid and dramatic effect on how immune cells move around," said Professor Mueller.

 “We also showed that it was different types of immune cells that were affected, and that it can occur in many different parts of the body.”

-Professor Mueller said knowing how stress can impair immune responses may provide new avenues to overcome the negative effects of stress on immunity.
+Professor Mueller says knowing how stress can impair immune responses may provide new avenues to overcome the negative effects of stress on immunity.

-He added that there are many reasons why the body produces these signals from the nervous system, called neurotransmitters – they control heart rate and blood pressure for instance.
+He adds that there are many reasons why the body produces these signals from the nervous system, called neurotransmitters – they control heart rate and blood pressure, for instance.
 The team found that nerves don’t halt immune cells in all instances, only in response to significant stress.

-“It’s also difficult to study what kind of stress signals could induce the immune cells to stop – is it a sudden shock?
-Or chronic psychological stress?”
-Professor Mueller said.
+“It’s also difficult to study what kind of stress signals could induce the immune cells to stop.
+Is it a sudden shock?
+Or chronic psychological stress?” says Professor Mueller.